EsraaMadi/similarity-search-weaviate/README.md

 |__repo pics/
 |    | (ignore this folder)
 ```
-- Hint: create `data/images`, `data/text` if they are not exist (git repository does not keep empty folders)
+- Hint: create `data/images`, `data/text` folders if they are not exist (git repository does not keep empty folders)

 <br/>
 <br/>